pi0/telegraf-docker/README.md

 -	8092 UDP
 -	8094 TCP

 #####Using default config

 The default config can be found at `/etc/telegraf/telegraf.conf`.
-However it requires a running InfluxDB instance as output plugin.
-Ensure that InfluxDB is running on localhost and port 8086 is accessible before starting the container.
+However, this requires a running InfluxDB instance as an output plugin.
+Ensure that InfluxDB is running on localhost and port 8086 is accessible before starting the Telegraf container.

 Minimal example to start an InfluxDB container